David Richardson (government official): Director of FEMA

 On May 8, 2025, Cameron Hamilton was dismissed as the acting director of the Federal Emergency Management Agency (FEMA) following comments he made advocating for the agency.
 Richardson was installed as acting director by Homeland Security Secretary Kristi Noem.
 In a meeting with employees the following day, he stated that he would personally take control of actions at the agency, including handling disaster payments, and that further "cost-sharing with the states" would be implemented.

 Richardson's tenure began with memos seeking to identify "redundancies and inefficiencies".
 The following week, he privately acknowledged that he did not have a plan for the impending Atlantic hurricane season, according to The Wall Street Journal.
 That month, he was sued by Denver, Chicago, and Pima County, Arizona, over the Trump administration's revocation of FEMA funding.
 Richardson canceled its four-year strategic plan but sought to retain thousands of on-call employees.

 In June, Reuters reported that Richardson had said that he was unaware that the U.S. had a hurricane season.
 The Department of Homeland Security stated that he was joking.
 Hours later, The Wall Street Journal reported that Richardson had only recently learned of the Atlantic hurricane season and that the agency was reverting to the previous year's hurricane plan.

 Weeks following the Central Texas flooding, Richardson has not made any public or internal statements which FEMA staff say is highly unusual; one anonymous FEMA staffer said that "he has clearly shown a lack of regard in disaster response, and a lack of care for communities that suffer through these disasters."
 According to CNN, he visited Kerrville on July 12 but refused to answer their questions about FEMA response times; a spokesperson did.
 It was later reported that FEMA officials could not reach Richardson for 24 hours after the flooding, although FEMA directors are required by law to be immediately available.
 The delay hampered the flood rescue efforts.
-He submitted his resignation on November 17, 2025; he will be succeeded by Karen Evans on December 1.
+In a September 2026 interview with ABC News, Richardson said he waited to travel to Texas until federal support had been released: "I was going to go to Texas once the check was cashed.
+I wasn't going to Texas and tell them the check is in the mail.
+I made sure it was cashed before I went there to see the people of Texas."
+He submitted his resignation on November 17, 2025 and was succeeded by Karen Evans on December 1.

 Artist

 Richardson is also a professional painter.
 In 2019, Richardson published War Story, a novel partially written from the perspective of an Iraqi colonel.
+In 2026 he published Texas Flood, a first-person account of his tenure at FEMA during the July 2025 Central Texas floods.